ContainX/openstack4j/README.md

 Compute Operations (Nova)
 -------------------------
-OpenStack4j covers most the major common compute based operations and more.
+OpenStack4j covers most the major common compute based operations.
 With the simplistic API approach you can fully manage Servers, Flavors, Images, Quota-Sets, Diagnostics, Tenant Usage and more.
 As the API evolves additional providers and extensions will be covered and documented within the API.

 **Create a Flavor and Boot a Server/VM**
 ```java